precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 ![FreeCAD: surface group for root](./images/root_Group.png)

-- In the `Model` tab, select the `MeshGroup` and rename its `Label` to `root`.
+- In the `Model` tab, select the `MeshGroup` and rename its `Label` to `Nroot`.
 This will help us define the boundary condition in the Solid domain.

+**NOTE**: your node groups need to start with `N`, so that the CalculiX adapter can work properly.

 ![FreeCAD: Rename mesh group](./images/Groups05.png)